- Article (1) Definitions

 Before carrying out any transaction, the Notary shall take the following actions:

-1.Verify the identity of the persons concerned, by reviewing the ID card, passport or any other official document issued by the State;
+1. Verify the identity of the persons concerned, by reviewing the ID card, passport or any other official document issued by the State;

-2.Verify the capacity, eligibility of the persons concerned and their acceptance of the contents of the underlying transaction; and
+2. Verify the capacity, legal designation of the persons concerned and their consent regarding the contents of the underlying transaction; and

-3.Read out the content of the underlying transaction and reveal the effects thereof, if the same is executed or notarized by the Notary.
-In this respect, the Notary shall record in the Minutes that the content of the underlying instrument has been read out in the presence of the persons concerned, and that the latter have been acquainted with, and accepted, such contents.
+3. Read out the content of the underlying transaction and reveal the effects thereof, if the same is drafted or notarized by the Notary.
+In this respect, the Notary shall record in the Minutes that the content of the instrument has been read out in the presence of the persons concerned, and that the latter have been acquainted with, and accepted, such contents.

 Article (8) Transactions of Persons with Special Needs

-2. If any person concerned is afflicted with a disability that precludes the affixation of his / her signature or thumbprint, such a person shall designate any other person, whose identity shall be verified by the Notary based on his / her ID document, passport or the equivalent, to sign on behalf of the disabled person at the conclusion of the instrument, and the same shall be recorded in the Minutes.
+2. If any person concerned is afflicted with a disability that precludes the affixation of his / her signature or thumbprint, such a person shall designate any other person, whose identity shall be verified by the Notary based on his / her ID card, passport or the equivalent, to sign on behalf of the disabled person at the end of the instrument, and the same shall be recorded in the Minutes.

-3. If the Notary is unfamiliar with the language of the persons concerned, he shall engage an interpreter - whose name is listed in the Ministry's Interpreter Roster – to interpret the matters required by the Notary in the presence of the persons concerned.
+3. If the Notary is unfamiliar with the language of the persons concerned, he shall engage an interpreter – whose name is listed in the Ministry's Interpreter Register – to interpret the matters required by the Notary in the presence of the persons concerned.
 Failing which, the concerned persons shall be required to engage an interpreter upon whom the Notary shall administer the oath.
-Such an interpreter shall sign at the conclusion of the Instrument, and the same shall be recorded in the Minutes.
+Such an interpreter shall sign at the end of the Instrument, and the same shall be recorded in the Minutes.

 4. If any person concerned is afflicted with a disability that precludes his / her expression of his / her will in an ordinary manner, the Notary shall either engage any specialized interpreter, if any, or designate any person to provide assistance in this respect at the request of the persons concerned.
-The person so designated shall take the oath and sign at the conclusion of the instrument, and the same shall be recorded in the Minutes.
+The person so designated shall take the oath and sign at the end of the instrument, and the same shall be recorded in the Minutes.
 In which case, the persons concerned shall pay the fees of the interpreter or assistant.

 5. If any concerned person is afflicted with a mental disability, the curator appointed by the competent court shall sign on his behalf.